monoreals/xmpp-servers/README.md

 The file is synchronized with the site during the day.

 ## Conditions for adding to the list.
 It is allowed to add any public server with open registration to this list.
-On the site that is added to this list must be explicitly stated that this is a public xmpp server and a way to create an account (in-band or web registration)
+On the site that is added to this list must be explicitly stated that this is a public xmpp server and a way to create an account (in-band or web registration).
+It makes no sense to add to the list the server on which the visitor is not clear how to create an account